 Whether you fell behind on payments or not, the lender must follow a number of rules before and after a car is repossessed.

 If your car, truck, motorcycle, boat or RV was repossessed within the past 6 years, Flitter Milz will evaluate whether the repossession of your vehicle was handled properly.
 Gather the following documents and send them to us for a legal review.

 Your loan agreement, or Retail Installment Sales Contract (RISC), is the document signed at the time of purchase.
 This document is prepared in three parts: the white copy is for the lender; the yellow copy is for the dealership; and the pink copy is for the borrower.
-The document can be over-sized.
+The document is usually over-sized.

-The reverse side of the agreement will state additional terms of the loan agreement such as, how payments are computed, agreement to make payments as scheduled, maintain insurance on the vehicle, and what options the lender has if the borrower defaults on these terms.
+The reverse side of the agreement will state additional terms of the loan agreement such as, how payments are computed, the agreement to make payments as scheduled, maintain insurance on the vehicle, and the options for the lender if the borrower defaults on these terms.

 Once a vehicle has been repossessed, the lender is to send the borrower a Notice of Repossession, or Notice of Intent to Sell Property.
 This letter details terms for the borrower to retrieve the vehicle.

 If the borrower is not able to retrieve the vehicle, the lender will sell the repossessed car, truck motorcycle, boat or RV at an auction or private sale.
-After the sale, the lender will send a letter to the borrower, detail the selling price of the vehicle, deduct that amount from the balance owed on the loan, and present a Total Balance remaining due on the loan.
+After the sale, the lender will send a letter to the borrower detailing the selling price of the vehicle.
+That amount will be deducted from the balance owed on the loan, and present a Total Balance remaining due.

 You should always keep an accurate record of payments made on a car loan, especially if you may be facing repossession due to missed or delinquent payments.
 Contact the lender and request a complete loan payment history.
 Review the lender's records for the date the payment was received, the date that the payment was applied to your account, and then, how that payments was applied - principal, interest, late fees, etc.